 In most cases, GDP uses well-established international accounting principles.

 GDP concepts are modified as the economy changes.

-GDP does not capture welfare or human well-being
+GDP does not capture welfare or human well-being.

 As international accounting standards are slow to change and require international consensus, GDP is slow to reflect changes in the world.

-GDP excludes non-market activity, notably human capital creation in that sector.
+GDP excludes nonmarket activity, notably human capital creation in that sector.

 Author's main message

 So, given the above, why is GDP considered to be the key indicator of the health of the economy?
 GDP does well in capturing what it intends to measure.
-It focuses mainly on the more easily measured and tangible elements of the economy: what is bought (consumption and investment) and spent (government).
-But as a comprehensive measurement of a country’s overall state of economic and environmental health and social well-being, it leaves something to be desired.
+It focuses mainly on the easily measured and tangible elements of the economy: what is bought (consumption and investment) and spent (government).
+But as a comprehensive measurement of a country's overall state of economic and environmental health and social well-being, it leaves a lot to be desired.

 Discussion of pros and cons

 The Great Depression and World War II stimulated the creation of Gross National Product (GNP), the forerunner of GDP.
 The 1937 US national economic accounts, the first GDP-like accounts, were created under the leadership of Simon Kuznets, following the Great Depression, when it was realized that there was scant data on which to base economic policy .
 Subsequent to the 1944 Bretton Woods conference, GNP or GDP became the international standard for assessing a country's economy.
 GNP includes all goods and services produced by a country's residents, regardless of where they are produced, whereas GDP includes only goods and services produced in the country.
 One of the reasons for the difference between these two measures is the existence of multinational companies which operate in more than one country.